Why You're Still Broke at 30: The Money Mistakes Nobody Warned You About

 What Changed

-• January 12, 2026: Initial publication with baseline market framing and trade-off analysis.
+• January 12, 2026: Initial publication of this money reality career reality check with market framing, salary benchmarks, and trade-off analysis for Indian professionals.

 Sources